inkitori/hangouts-bot/README.md

 Download configuration.json into the root directory.
 If you do not want to load the data, use the -s flag.
-If you want to use custom data, replace the sheet ID and name in RPG manager and add named ranges(see the sheet for layout) Then in console run "python -m the_bot" (python3.6+, tested/developed on 3.7)
+If you want to use custom data, replace the sheet ID and name in RPG manager and add named ranges(see the sheet for layout) Then in console run "python -m the_bot" (python3.6+, tested/developed on 3.7) use the id command from the account you want to bot on and add to bot.Bot.ignore to avoid the bot triggering itself or other copies of the bot

 ### Usage